 Our research aims to provide a better understanding of how and why physical activity and sedentary behaviour improves health, and of the amount, intensity, and type of activity needed for health benefits.

-Current research projects
+Current active research areas include:

 - Patterns of sedentary behaviour, physical activity and growth across childhood and their influence on later disease outcomes - Dr Adrienne Hughes

 - Effect of physical activity, sedentary behaviour on NCD prevention and management with focus on Diabetes - Dr Alison Kirk

 - 24-hour movement behaviours (physical activity, sedentary behaviour and sleep) and their influence on children’s development and health- Dr Xanne Janssen